bormaxi8080/osint-timeline/DRAFT.md

 OpenCompany.
 Run an entire company with a headcount of one.
 OpenCompany is the operating layer for one-person businesses powered by agents.
 You bring the vision and the judgment calls.
 Your agents do the work: every function, around the clock, at the speed of software: https://github.com/tinyhumansai/opencompany

+OSINT of Bosnia and Herzegovina by Unishka Research Service: https://substack.com/home/post/p-214883631

 ----

 **OSINT Tools, Services and Investigations:**